Table of Contents

 Other Natural Cat Litters

-Our topic at hand, the wood pellet litter, is a proud member of the natural cat litter family.
+Our topic at hand, wood pellet cat litter, is a proud member of the natural cat litter family.
+As the name suggests, natural cat litter is produced from natural, biodegradable materials, meaning it’s a great option for the environment.
+However, wood isn’t the only option!

 - Recycled paper